 Evaluate factors that lead to fraud at organizations

->

-> Plan measures to prevent similar schemes from occurring to your organization and clients
+Employ measures to prevent and detect similar schemes from occurring to your organization and clients

->

-> Field of study: Specialized Knowledge and Applications
+Field of study: Specialized Knowledge and Applications

 Last updated: May 2014